Woody-Wan/EC601-Project2/README.md

 In my program, I import tweepy to get access to twitter's posts and other function of Twitter API.

 api.home_timeline() could print out my account's timeline of the post.
+Clearly I don't have any posts.

-api.update_status() could send a new post using my account
+api.update_status() could send a new post using my account.
+My account send a new post: (I delete this post on my twitter.)

 api.user_timeline(id= , count= ) allow me to review certain user's latest 'count'th posts.